-"The sad account of my having been killed and scalped by the savages, was not true, as every body now knows; but many persons did believe it at the time.
-It was all a mistake: God protected me.
-But, dear children, I was in danger, for I was near where the Indians were; and I got an arrow, all stained with blood, which had been taken out of the body of a white man who had been killed near the place where I was.
+"The sad account of my having been killed and scalped by the savages, was, as every body now knows, not true, but many persons did believe it at the time.
+Some went into mourning; one letter came to console my wife and family, and one preacher in Washington City came very near preaching my funeral sermon.
+But it was all a mistake; God protected me.
+But, children, I was in danger, for I was near where the Indians were, and I got an arrow, all stained with blood, which had been taken out of the body of a white man who had been killed near the place where I was.
 If I can, I will send it to you, and when you see it, all stained with blood, it will make you think of the one who had been chosen as your missionary; and I hope will also make you think how good your Heavenly Father was to me, for there were twenty persons killed by the Indians, and I was not far off, and I might have been killed too.
-But although I did not fall by the Indian arrow, I was in great danger more than once, in crossing swollen streams; and, children, once I was LOST, and began to think I would have at last to lie down in the lonely prairie and die, far away from house and home, without a friend to close my eyes, or dig my grave!
-One night I camped out alone, and did not dare to sleep a wink, because the wolves and panthers were around me, howling and making ugly noises, almost all night long; but God protected me again, and I think I ought to be very thankful, especially as I heard, soon after, of a man upon whom a panther sprang; and of another, who being lost, like myself, had to lie down and die, and was not found until he had been dead several days.
+But although I did not fall by the Indian arrow, I was in great danger more than once, in crossing swollen streams; and, children, once I was lost, and began to think I would have at last to lie down in the lonely prairie and die, far away from house and home, without a friend to close my eyes, or dig my grave!
+One night I camped out all alone, and did not dare to sleep a wink, because the wolves and panthers were around me, howling and making ugly noises, almost all night long; but God protected me again, and I think I ought to be very thankful, especially as I heard, soon after, of a man upon whom a panther sprang; and of another, who being lost, like myself, had to lie down and die, and was not found until he had been dead several days.